How To Challenge Your Imposter Syndrome and Reclaim Your Confidence at Work

 Remember, overcoming imposter syndrome is an ongoing journey, but with determination and the right strategies, it is possible to quieten the inner chimp and achieve your true potential.

-I know imposter syndrome inside out - I come from a working class family and was brought up in a single parent on a council estate.
+I know imposter syndrome inside out - I come from a working-class family and was brought up as a single parent on a council estate.

-The odds were probably against me obtaining a masters degree in Nuclear Physics and becoming a Vice President in The City of London bank but I have never let where I come from or my lack of self belief hold me back.
+The odds were probably against me obtaining a master's degree in Nuclear Physics and becoming a Vice President at The City of London Bank, but I have never let where I come from or my lack of self-belief hold me back.

-I know how crippling self-doubt and feeling like an imposter can be and have had to overcome my old beliefs and replace them with new ones.
+I know how crippling self-doubt and feeling like an imposter can be, and I have had to overcome my old beliefs and replace them with new ones.

 Helping my clients have fulfilled careers or successful businesses, and improving their self-worth and confidence is where my true purpose lies.